newjersey/navigator.business.nj.gov/web/roadmaps/tasks/understand-license-requirements.md

 callToActionLink: ""
 callToActionText: ""
 ---
-New Jersey’s Division of Consumer Affairs issues licenses and registrations to businesses that offer employment and staffing services to job seekers and other businesses.

-To identify the license relevant to your business, you will need to know:
+Your employment agency needs to apply for licenses and registration with the New Jersey Division of Consumer Affairs' Employment and Personnel Services.
+There are several different types of licenses, in order to decide the right licenses for your business, you need to decide:

-1. **Services:** Determine which professional services will be offered by your business (e.g., clerical, accounting, etc.)
+1. **Services:** Determine which professional services will be offered by your business (i.e., clerical, accounting, etc.)
-2. **Staff:** Identify which professional groups will be placed by your business (e.g., Administrative, Accountants, etc.)
+2. **Staff:** Identify which professional groups will be placed by your business (i.e., administrative, accountants, etc.)
 3. **Placement Terms:** Determine if your business will offer a one-time placement or temporary placement services
 4. **Fees:** Determine the party responsible for the cost of the placement fee